CK-Repo/PropineInterview/TestPlan_AdditionCalculator.md

 ## __3. Scope__

 ### __3.1 General__
- While testing, both feature testing and regression testing has been carried out.
+ While testing, both e2e testing and Smoke testing has been carried out.
 This will cover the all the functionalities including new and existing functionalities.

  ### __3.2 In-Scope__
  Both feature testing and Automation testing are in scope to carry out this release.
 To know more details on feature testing and regression testing refer section 4